-In the beginning of my photography journey I remember searching art photography books and only found books with technical advice resulted in me writing this article.
-Are there good books about storytelling and methodologies?
-There are, they’re just not frequently mentioned.
-Introducing you to the best art photography books that I read during my studies.
+In the beginning of my photography journey I remember searching art photography books and only found books with technical advice.
+I was wondering if there’s any good books about storytelling and methodologies?
+I will be introducing you to the best art photography books that I’ve read during my studies.

 Nowadays, you can find everything you need to know online.
-Although we live in the digital age, nothing beats the learning and reading experience like physical books.
+Although we live in the digital age, nothing beats the learning and reading experience of a physical book.
 In order to feel creative, we need to feel bored.
 And rewiring our brains for books will at first feel exactly like that.

 Best art photography books I recommend